Eumoh01/free-genai-bootcamp-2025/lang-portal/Frontend-Tech-Specs.md

     - shows last activity used
     - shows when it was used
     - summarizes the score of the activity
+    - Info will be contained in a card
 - Study Progress - Returns overall learning progress statistics
     - Total words studied across all study sessions
     - Percentage of words studied across all study sessions
+    - Info will be contained in a card
 - Quick Stats - Returns summary statistics for study performance
     - Total Study Sessions done
     - Study Streak
+    - Info will be contained in a card

 #### API Endpoints
 GET /api/dashboard/last_study_session